contao/docs/docs/dev/reference/dca/callbacks.md

 ### `config.onsubmit`

-Executed when a back end form is submitted.
+Executed when a form (BE and some FE f.i.
+ModulePersonalData) is submitted.
 Allows you to e.g. modify the form data before it is written to the database (used to calculate intervals in the calendar extension).